 Eleanore Levitan married again in 1954 to Philip Short.

 On October 29, 1954, the estate of Saul Levitan transferred 197 Marlborough to Eleanore Short, and by 1955 she and her new husband had made it their home.
 On November 22, 1955, she transferred it into both her and Philip Short’s names.

 On March 31, 1959, 197 Marlborough was acquired from Lee Dana Goodman by John Jacques Beaubien and James Sutherland Ambrose, who made it their home and continued to operate it as a lodging house.
 They previously had lived in an apartment at 271 Beacon.
 By 1961, they had moved to an apartment at 212 Commonwealth.

-In April of 2015, 197 Marlborough was purchased by the 197 Marlborough Street LLC (Brendan M. Feeney, manager of record).
-After acquiring the house, it filed for (and subsequently received) permission to convert the property into two residential units.
-In April of 2016, it applied for (and subsequently received) permission to change the occupancy to be a single family dwelling.
+That same day, 197 Marlborough was purchased by 197 Marlborough Street LLC (Brenden M. Feeney, manager of record).
+After acquiring the house, it filed for (and subsequently received) permission to convert the property into two apartments.
+In April of 2016, it filed for (and subsequently received) permission to change the occupancy to a single family dwelling.

 On September 8, 2016, 197 Marlborough was purchased from the 197 Marlborough Street LLC by Jeffrey S. Bornstein, chief financial officer of General Electric, and his wife, Jill M. Bornstein.

 The property subsequently changed hands.
 It remained a single family dwelling in 2017.